-The first step in the process is to contact the Chris Bishop, the Intake and Waiver Manager.
+The first step in the process is to contact the Intake and Waiver Manager.
 The Intake and Waiver Manager will take contact information and set an appointment to meet with the person and family.
 The person will be informed of what type of information is needed and the documentation that is required to start the process and determine eligibility.

 At the intake meeting with the Intake and Waiver Manager, the person will learn the requirements for eligibility for Intellectual Disabilities’ services and the information and documentation that was brought will be reviewed.
 If a person is in need of emergency services, he or she will be referred to the appropriate community resources while waiting for eligibility determination.
 A person’s right to appeal their eligibility will be explained and provided in writing.
 The person will be notified in writing of the determination of eligibility and if funding for services is available.

 If a person is deemed ineligible for services through the Intellectual Disabilities program, the person is referred to other community services that may be of assistance to them.